any-docs/css/content/guides/grid_layout/relationship_with_other_layout_methods/index.md

 ### The `fr` unit and `flex-basis`

 We have already seen how the `fr` unit works to assign a proportion of available space in the grid container to our grid tracks.
-The `fr` unit, when combined with the {{cssxref("minmax()")}} function can give us very similar behavior to the `flex` properties in flexbox while still enabling the creation of a layout in two dimensions.
+The `fr` unit, when combined with the `minmax()` function can give us very similar behavior to the `flex` properties in flexbox while still enabling the creation of a layout in two dimensions.

 If we look back at the example where we demonstrated the difference between one and two-dimensional layouts, you can see there is a difference between the way that the two layouts work responsively.
 With the flex layout, if we drag our window wider and smaller, the flexbox does a nice job of adjusting the number of items in each row according to the available space.
 If we have a lot of space all five items can fit on one row.
 If we have a very narrow container we may only have space for one.